shayanheidari01/ShineNETConfigs/README.md

 2. Sets up Python environment
 3. Installs dependencies
 4. Downloads required binaries
-5. Ensures tester executable is available
+5. Ensures tester executable is available with the correct platform-specific name
 6. Runs the scraping and testing script
 7. Commits and pushes any updates to configs.txt